hargunmujral/Simplex-Calculator/README.md

 # Simplex Calculator

 Uses canonical form between iterations to generate simplex solution.
 Works only for feasible LPs, and can detect unbounded and optimal solutions.
+Follows Blank's rule!!

+I made this because I could not find any canonical method calculators online.
+All of them used Tableau method, plus they did not follow Blank's rule.

 ## Sample input: